bytecodealliance/bytecodealliance.org/_posts/2024-12-17-wasmtime-portability.md

 [claim](https://www.infoq.com/news/2015/06/webassembly-wasm/) that it is a "universal bytecode" &mdash; an instruction set that can run on any computer, abstracting away the underlying native architecture and operating system.
-In practice, however, there remain places you cannot take WebAssembly, for example certain memory-constrained embedded devices.
-This article details the extant specification- and implementation-level portability limitations that persist;
-enumerates how we are overcoming those limitations via in-flight standards proposals and engineering efforts; and, finally, shares some ways that you can get involved and help us further improve Wasm's portability.
+In practice, however, there remain places you cannot take standard WebAssembly, for example certain memory-constrained embedded devices.
+Runtimes have been forced to choose between deviating from the standard with ad-hoc language modifications or else avoiding these platforms.
+This article details in-progress standards proposals to lift these extant language limitations; enumerates recent engineering efforts to greatly expand Wasmtime's platform support; and, finally, shares some ways that you can get involved and up us further improve Wasm's portability.

 WebAssembly has a lot going for it.
 It has a [formal specification] that is developed in an open, collaborative [standards process] by browser, hardware,